WillYallop/functionalities/packages/webcomponents/README.md

 ## Carousel

 The ``<functionalities-carousel>`` component is a work in progress, but will support a non JS fallback through the use of the CSS scroll-snap feature.

+## To Do:

+Add a hover attribute on the detials component to open the detail when hovered, and close it when the mouse exits the component.
+Touch device hover/click may conflict, would need some locking system if one is detected.